Quantum (video game): Gameplay

+In each stage, the player moves a probe with the trackball, leaving a tail behind.
+As the attract-mode demo explains, the player must circle around and cross the tail to complete a loop.
+Any particles caught in a closed loop are destroyed.
+A level is completed by destroying all the nuclei (solid circular particles).
+The player also must avoid contact with any of the particles (except electrons, they are safe) as well as active (red) particle bonds.
+Otherwise, the scene collapses and destroys the probe.
+Besides the nuclei, other deadly particles may appear from time to time.

 High score table

 To enter initials for a high score, the player uses the trackball to circle letters in the same fashion used during gameplay.
 If the player achieves the highest score on the table, the initials screen is preceded by another on which adept players can use the trackball to draw their initials.

 Legacy

-A screenshot of a clone called Tachyon was previewed in Atari 8-bit family magazine ANALOG Computing, but the game was never completed.
+A screenshot of a clone called Tachyon was previewed in Atari 8-bit magazine ANALOG Computing, but the game was never completed.

+A remake, Quantum Recharged, was released in August 2023 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It is part of Atari SA's Recharged remake series.